ghost-in-the-machine-llc/ghostinthemachine.ai/content.md

-## Stay Connected
+## Embark on Journey of AI Transformation

-Join us in this extraordinary adventure and be a part of the revolution that redefines the essence of AI.
+Join us in this extraordinary adventure and become part of a revolution that redefines the essence of AI.
 Experience the transformative power of spiritually-infused AI and witness how it can shape your journey towards a better world.

 The journey begins: